Current Construction Projects

 In June, 2023, City Council authorized a $197,070 contract with the Environmental Design Group (EDG) to design a new multi-use path on the west side of SR58 from Hamilton St., south to US20 and west on the north side of US20 to connect to the public sidewalk running from Wendy’s to Walmart.
 This SR58 Active Transportation Improvement Project will provide a safe route for pedestrians and cyclists to access retail destinations in southern Oberlin.
 Since the project is partly located in New Russia and Pittsfield townships and in the ODOT right-of-way, we’re working with multiple stakeholders in developing the plan.
 Both ODOT and City staff have reviewed the 50% plans and EDG is working on the 90% plan set.

-In order to proceed, it is necessary to acquire the both temporary and permanent easements from adjoining property owners.
+In order to proceed, it is necessary to acquire both temporary and permanent easements from adjoining property owners.
 Working with Law Director Jon Clark, staff has finalized (10) of the (13) required temporary construction easements and (2) of (6) permanent easements.
 Discussions and negotiations continue with the affected property owners with a goal of going to bid this summer for fall construction.

 For more information, please Click Here to view the Public Works Department’s May 6, 2024 presentation to Oberlin City Council.